jhpc-quantum/omnirpc/qcrpc/README-rex-rest.txt

 because computational nodes are unable to accept online remote job execution methods such as SSH or RSH.

-Alod you need to load essencial packages needed to support the REST-based REX verison of QC-RPC by using spack.
+You need to load essential packages needed to support the REST-based REX version of QC-RPC by using spack.

 On Login node:
 	. /vol0004/apps/oss/spack/share/spack/setup-env.sh